 Public Health Informatics is the systematic application of information and computer science and technology to public health practice, research and learning.
 Public health has always been about disease surveillance and management, particularly the identification of major disease outbreaks.
 This course examines need and support for Public Health Informatics, identify resources available to assist in disaster or crisis communication, examine key issues with respect to information and communication technology for populations and healthcare providers, and discuss implications of Public Health Informatics to improve patient and population outcomes.
 This course also discusses Telehealth as it has the unique capability of achieving health equity by crossing temporal, social, and geographical barriers to healthcare.

-This course is part of Professional Certificate in Informatics and Advanced Professional Certificate in Digital Health Informatics.
+This course is part of Professional Certificate in Digital Health Informatics and Healthcare Logistics.

 Course will enable participants to:

 - Define Public Health Informatics.

 - Examine need and support for Public Health Informatics.

 - Identify resources available to assist in disaster or crisis communication.

 - Examine key issues with respect to information and communication technology for populations and healthcare providers.